Comic book convention: The 1980s

 Both the Heroes Convention and the multigenre Dallas Fantasy Fair debuted in 1982.
 HeroesCon is one of the largest independent comic book conventions still operating; during the heyday of the Dallas Fantasy Fair, it was one of the largest comics conventions in the country, third in attendance behind San Diego Comic-Con and the Chicago Comicon.
 (The Dallas Fantasy Fair went defunct in 1995.)

-Comic book conventions spread to Canada and Switzerland in 1985; also debuting that year was the United Kingdom Comic Art Convention (UKCAC), first held September 21–22, 1985, at the University of London Union.
+Comic book conventions spread to Canada and Switzerland in 1985; also debuting in 1985 was the United Kingdom Comic Art Convention (UKCAC), first held September 21–22, 1985, at the University of London Union.
 Guests included such U.K. stars as Steve Bissette, Bill Sienkiewicz, Dave Sim, Marv Wolfman, Brian Bolland, John Bolton, Eddie Campbell, Alan Davis, Hunt Emerson, Brett Ewins, Dave Gibbons, Ian Gibson, Denis Gifford, Alan Grant, Garry Leach, David Lloyd, Mike McMahon, Alan Moore, Steve Moore, Paul Neary, Kevin O'Neill, Ron Smith, Dez Skinn, Bryan Talbot, and John Wagner.
 Admission was £7.50 for both days.
 UKCAC ran annually until 1998.

 A number of still-extant conventions debuted in 1987, beginning with the Wonderful World of Comics Convention, held at the Oakland Convention Center, in Oakland, California.
 Later to be known as WonderCon, the convention was founded by San Jose native John Barrett, co-owner of the retail chain Comics and Comix.
-The multigenre Dragon*Con also debuted that year, hosted by the Pierremont Plaza Hotel, in Atlanta, Georgia.
+The multigenre Dragon*Con also debuted that year, hosted by the Pierremont Plaza Hotel, in Atlanta.
 Official guests were Michael Moorcock (his first convention appearance in twelve years), Robert Asprin, Lynn Abbey, Robert Adams, Richard "Lord British" Garriott, Gary Gygax, and Toastmaster Brad Strickland; and there were 1,400 attendees.

-In 1988, in commemoration of Superman's 50th anniversary, the Cleveland Convention Center hosted the International Superman Expo.
+In 1988, in commemoration of Superman's 50th anniversary, the Cleveland Convention Center in Cleveland, Ohio hosted the International Superman Expo.
 Held June 16–19, official guests include Curt Swan, Jerry Ordway, George Pérez, Marv Wolfman, and Julius Schwartz.

-By the end of the 1980s, comic book conventions were evolving into sprawling affairs that promoted movies, television shows, celebrity performers, video games, toys, and cosplay as much as (if not more than) comic books.
+By the end of the 1980s, comic book conventions were evolving into sprawling affairs which promoted movies, television shows, celebrity performers, video games, toys, and cosplay as much as (if not more than) comic books.
 Many historians date this shift to the release of Tim Burton's movie Batman in 1989, which began the convention circuit's newfound enthusiasm for movies.